-HELPATHON #1 (winter 2018) and #2 (spring 2019) is still impacting the practice of the researchers involved.
+HELPATHON #1 (winter 2018) and #2 (spring 2019) are still impacting the practice of the researchers involved.
 They successfully applied for grants to progress new animal free research.
-Below you will find the latest updates of the progres.
+Summer 2020 Helpathon #3 went hybride.
+And also this Helpathon accelerated processes.
+Below you will find brief summary's, testimonials of the speakers and the latest updates of the progres.

 IDENTIFYING LOW HANGING FRUIT FOR ANIMAL FREE LIVER RESEARCH AND DESIGNING AN ANIMAL FREE INNOVATION COURSE